tunjid/Android-Extensions/recyclerview/README.md

 ## ListPlaceholder

-Interface for displaying a placeholder in an empty RecyclerView with a ScrollManager
+Interface for displaying a placeholder in an empty RecyclerView with a ListManager